Editorial Team

 Päivi Maijanen-Kyläheiko is an associate professor at LUT University, Finland.
 Her research focuses on change management and organisational renewal of media organisations, media responsibilities and sustainable business models.

-Marco Mazzoni is an associate professor at the University of Perugia, Italy.
+Marco Mazzoni is a full professor at the University of Perugia, Italy.
 His research interests are media policy, popularisation of politics, public relations, and journalism.

 Dariya Orlova is a media researcher and senior lecturer at the National University of Kyiv-Mohyla Academy, Ukraine.
 Her research interests are media and journalism transformation in Ukraine, journalists’ professional identity, and current trends in media.